barryclark/jekyll-now/_drafts/pgbench-tools-I.md

 ![Exemple de graph en 3d](/images/post/pgbench-tools-2017/graph-3d-pgb-tools.png)

-The second part is for each set a more detailled result&nbsp;:
+The second part is a more detailled result for each set &nbsp;:

    * a first graph tps/db size and scale on the average of each test of each set then a second showing **tps**/client in the same manner&nbsp;;
    * 2 tables summing up the set&nbsp;: one by scaling factore and the other by client (showing `set`, `scale`, `tps`, `avg_latency`, `90%\<`, `max_latency`)&nbsp;;